anjalisaklanii/TIMELIFY/README.md

 # Timelineify

 # Features
-1.Create a playlist containing a Spotify artist's discography in chronological order.\n 2.Timelineify generates a chronological playlist of an artist's entire discography with a few clicks!\n 3.Uses Spotify API to create the playlist\n
+  1.Create a playlist containing a Spotify artist's discography in chronological order.

+2.Timelineify generates a chronological playlist of an artist's entire discography with a few clicks!\n 3.Uses Spotify API to create the playlist\n
 4.Faster as 10x times.\n